 The program of policy development and supervisory focus can be grouped into three major themes:

 Overlaying these critical themes will be the equally complex issue of implementation, according to Kevin Nixon, Lead Partner of the Deloitte Asia Pacific Centre for Regulatory Strategy.
 “APAC financial institutions will continue to face elevated implementation challenges within an ongoing policy environment that has significant strategic implications,” Mr Nixon said.

-“Digital innovation will play a major role in altering the environment for delivery of financial services.”
+“Digital innovation will play a major role in altering the environment for

 The Deloitte Global Change, Regional Context paper suggests that strategic impacts and implementation programs are best managed in a total reform context.